mdumke/tealeaf_exercises/blog/lesson 2.3.md

 ## The Rails Asset Pipeline

 Before Rails introduced the asset pipeline, it was necessary to manually minify and obfuscate Javascript and CSS files, combine them into a single file and manage caching for them.
-There are a number of tools to automate this process, and one of them, sprockets, has found it's way into Rails and is now the default asset managing tool.
+There are a number of tools to automate this process, and one of them, sprockets, has found its way into standard Rails and is now the default asset managing tool.
 In order for sprockets to know which files to process, it uses manifest files with the somewhat weird `//= require`-syntax.

 To manually compile assets there is a rake task: `rake assets:precompile`.
 This will take the specified files, which can be under app/assets or lib/assets, process them and put them as a big javascript and a big css file under public/assets.
 The compiled files will have a large hash-number appended to their names.
 This is a *cache-buster*: it changes with each processing and browsers will now know to download the new version.